wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

 <hr>

 ## 3.0 Containers
-Working with containers is perhaps the most important skill to have at least for engineers and scientist.
+Working with containers is probably the most important skill to have.
 There are four main types of containers:

 1. List - Ordered and mutable (can be modified).
 Lists are used when you want to easily append or index
 2. Tuples - Ordered list can is immutable (cannot be modified).
 Cannot assign any value to a tuple index
 3. Sets - Lists with only unique elements.
 Use when we care about existence but not duplicity.
 It is also useful for finding intersection/union of two sets
 4. Dictionaries - Conventionally referred to as a map.
 It is a key-value pair.
 Order is not guaranteed and you should NEVER try to sort or index a dictionary.
-If you are, there is probably a better way to approach the problem
+If you are, there is probably a better way to approach the problem.

 Strings can also be thought of as a container of characters.
 Indeed, indexing a string is exactly the same as indexing a list.